 - a heat alarm in the kitchen

-- the smoke and heat alarms should be mains wired and linked to a sound alarm
+- smoke and heat alarms that are mains wired and link to a sound alarm

 There is generally a higher fire risk linked with this category than in a shared house.
 In a non-shared house there are shared facilities, such as a shared kitchen.
 But all occupants live independently of each another on separate tenancies.